How to Weld an Automotive Roll Cage Safely

 Common Welding Mistakes and How to Avoid Them

-3. Start small: Begin welding small sections (about one-third of the joint) to maintain control over heat input and reduce distortion.
+3. Start small: Weld short sections to control heat and reduce distortion.

 Material Selection Errors